TABLE OF CONTENTS

 You can apply for Medicaid online, phone, in-person, or on the Health Insurance Marketplace.
 For more information, call the Medicaid hotline at 888-342-6207 or visit Healthy.LA.gov.
 Applications are also processed at more than 200 Medicaid Application Centers.

-Medicare is a health insurance program for older citizens and some disabled adults.
+Medicare is an affordable health insurance program for older citizens and some disabled adults.
 Most U.S. citizens who are Louisianans aged 65 or older qualify for Medicare.
 You have options with Medicare choices:

 It can be challenging to afford premiums, copays, deductibles, and other out-of-pocket costs, even with Medicare coverage.
 Medicare Supplement Insurance plans, also known as Medigap, make your Medicare coverage more affordable by covering many of these expenses.